Children's Island (film): Cast

+Reception

 Awards

 The movie was Kay Pollak's first commercial success, and won the awards for Best Film, Best Director and Best Actor (Hirdwall) at the 17th Guldbagge Awards.
 In 1981 it was entered into the 31st Berlin International Film Festival.
 The film was also selected as the Swedish entry for the Best Foreign Language Film at the 54th Academy Awards, but was not accepted as a nominee.